 319. THEORY OF QUANTITY MENU ITEM PRODUCTION AND SERVICE.
 Fall.
 Credit three hours.
 For students preparing for the administration of hospital dietary departments, school lunch programs, promotional work with food industries, and extension service.
 Prerequisite, F.N.
-215 or 216.
-Mrs. Bloetjes and Miss Moragne.
-M W F 10.
-Room 124.
+215 or 217.
+Mrs. BLOETJES.

 Principles of processing, production scheduling, equipment operation, and labor cost control will be emphasized in relation to menu items prepared in quantity for institutions.
 Provides a basic understanding of the production aspects of quantity menu items and will be coordinated with the students' summer practicum experience.
+See page 23.

-325. PRINCIPLES OF INSTITUTION OR-GANIZATION AND MANAGEMENT.
+325. PRINCIPLES OF ORGANIZATION AND MANAGEMENT.
 Fall.
 Credit two hours.
 Primarily for seniors.
-Advised for all students specializing in institution management, dietetics, or school lunch supervision.
+Required for all students majoring in institution management.
 Prerequisites, I.M.
 220 and 319.
-Miss KNICKREIM.
+Miss KNICKREIIM.